-Wrist watches are only permitted if made before 1985 and of exceptional mechanical or historical importance.
-Remontoire pocket watches are only permitted if made before 1920 and of exceptional mechanical or historical importance.
+Wrist watches and Remontoire pocket watches (of exceptional mechanical or historical importance) are only permitted if made before 1985.

 8. Coins and Medals

 Characteristics and technical information regarding each coin exhibited during the Fair must include its origin, the minting date, monetary authority including the reign dates if possible, denomination, metal and weight in grams and a succinct description of the recto and verso.
 Information on coins must also be backed up by references giving the specific page or plate number and reference number.
 Each coin must also be accompanied by a report on its condition.
 Alterations and other defects must be included in the description, for example pronounced minting defects such as broken dies, double struck, off centre or struck with rusty dies.
 Restoration traces and marks such as tooling, and traces of mechanical cleaning must also be mentioned.
 Defects brought about by the coin's circulation such as nicks, scratches, graffiti, hammering and those caused by chemical reactions such as metal crystallization, reticulation or corrosion must be stated.